euwbah/musescore-xen-tuner/README.md

 If you've been experimenting with several large-sized tuning systems within the same score/over the current MuseScore session, this will populate a runtime & score metadata cache which may use up too much memory over time.

-Reloading the cache means that you will need to reload the tuning configurations again, but subsequent reloads will be faster than if the cache is full no longer used tunings.
+- Quit/close the Xen Tuner plugin panel/window

-You can clear the tuning cache by going to `Plugins > Xen Tuner > Clear Tuning Cache`.
+- Run `Plugins > Xen Tuner > Clear Tuning Cache`
+- Restart Xen Tuner

 ## How to: export MIDI/MPE